+A means test applies to ACM funding.
 A distributor approved for an ACM in its most recent cost of service application must file its most recent calculation of its regulated return at the time of the applicable Price Cap IR application in which funding for the project, and recovery through rate riders, would commence.
-If the achieved regulated ROE exceeds 300 basis points above the deemed ROE embedded in the distributor's rates, that distributor does not qualify for funding for an incremental capital project.
+If the achieved regulated ROE for the most recently completed fiscal year exceeds 300 basis points above the deemed ROE embedded in the distributor's rates, that distributor does not qualify for funding for an incremental capital project.
 Therefore, any approvals provided for an ACM in a cost of service application will be subject to the distributor passing the means test to receive its funding during the IR term.
-The same means test shall also apply going forward for new projects proposed as ICMs during the Price Cap IR term.
+The same means test shall also apply going forward for new projects proposed under the ICM during the Price Cap IR term.